-At the Office of Urban Planning in Zürich, you can pick up a key that will open the windows to Zürich's past.
+At the Office for Urban Development in Zurich you can pick up a key that will open the windows to Zurich's past.
 You can immerse yourself in the history of various buildings, crypts, secret alleys and cellars.
 As a deposit for the key, all you have to do is leave an ID.

 The "old" Gotthard tunnel is the longest railroad tunnel of the 19th century.
 On the tour you will learn more about the exciting development of traffic at the Gotthard and get insights into the surveying stations, the toll bridge, the cemetery and the blasting show in the sighting tunnel.

 During the non-session period, free guided tours of the Bundeshaus in Bern are offered Tuesday through Saturday.
-During the week the tours are in German and French, on Saturday additionally in Italian and English.
+During the week, the tours are in German and French, and on Saturdays they are also in Italian and English.
 You can reserve your tour at least three days in advance.